 Enrollment Issues & Special Permissions

-- All pre-engineers must begin with CSCI 102, unless you have earned a 4 or 5 on AP Computer Science, in which case you can begin in CSCI 103.
+- All pre-engineers must begin with CSCI 102, unless you have earned a 4 or 5 on AP Computer Science A or at least a 5 on the IB Computer Science exam, in which case you can begin in CSCI 103.

 Taking Summer Courses at another Institution

 Many students choose to take math or science classes at a local community college over the summer.
 Please note that GE’s and writing courses must be taken at USC.
 If you take a math or science course outside of USC that also carries GE credit (i.e. PHYS 151, CHEM 105A, BISC 220) you will not earn the GE credit.
 Be sure to check with your advisor to see which courses would be good options for you.